 This is when a little psychological strategizing will come in handy.

-What we need in this moment is to make our bright faith feel more like verified faith.
+What we need at this moment is to make our bright faith feel more like verified faith.

 Whenever you’re faced with a task you’ve never taken on, the trick is to find some examples from your past that will help you to justify trying something new and imagine your success at it.